 Bruce has been directly involved with his community serving on many different boards.
 These include the Advisory Board for the Orange Township Economic Development Board and the Ohio Senior Citizens Organization.
 Also, he served two terms as Vice President of the Orange Township Business Association (OTBA), and 8 years as Vice-Chairman/Trustee for the Oak Creek Association.
 He receive the OTBA Spirit Award for his contributions to the association and business community in 2011, and Certificate of Appreciation from the OTBA in 2013.

-HOW TO EFFECTIVELY NETWORK TO CREATE NEW BUSINESS LEADS - Written by Bruce Kullberg back in the 1980's, this informative article provides an overview on how to get your 'net' working to create and cultivate new business and sales leads.
+HOW TO EFFECTIVELY NETWORK TO CREATE NEW BUSINESS LEADS - Written by Bruce Kullberg back in the 1980's, this informative article still provides an overview on how to get your 'net' working to create and cultivate new business and sales leads.
 Free distribution rights.

 history of bruce

 Bruce is a native of Columbus, Ohio.
 He served in the U.S. Army in 1970 during the Vietnam War.
 After attending the Defense Information School (DINFOS), by the time he was 19 years old, he was Editor of the Ft.
 Greely, Alaska weekly newspaper, The Buffalo.
 He was also a journalist with the Ohio National Guard during the early 1970's.
 Access Ft.
 Greely on Facebook which Bruce created and maintains for those who have served at this remote military base.
 He was Honorable Discharged from the U.S. Army and Ohio National Guard, and received Certificate of Achievements for his performance and contributions to his duty while proudly serving his country.

-Having attended Ohio State University, his experiences includes President of Kullberg Flooring Inc., National Network Director of The Entrepreneurship Institute, and involvement with several start-up manufacturing ventures including Creative Marble Products, Inc., and Lunch Bag Lingo, Inc. with his brothers, David and Andy.
+Having attended Ohio State University, his business experiences includes President of Kullberg Flooring Inc., National Network Director of The Entrepreneurship Institute, and involvement with several start-up manufacturing ventures including Creative Marble Products, Inc., and Lunch Bag Lingo, Inc. with his brothers, David and Andy.
 He is married and lives in Lewis Center, Ohio.